Africa dangerously behind in global race for virus gear

 “I’ve heard no situation yet in any of our countries where the U.S. has made any medical supplies available anywhere,” said Charles Franzen, director of humanitarian and disaster response for World Relief.

-When asked how many ventilators and test kits have been sent to Africa, a senior U.S. administration official said aid has focused on water, sanitation and messaging: “We’re also looking at the PPE and ventilator needs and will be making those decisions very quickly.”
+When asked how many ventilators and test kits have been sent to Africa, a senior U.S. administration official said aid has focused on water, sanitation and messaging: “We’re also looking at the PPE and ventilator needs and will be making those decisions very quickly,” the official said.

-In response, African public and private health sectors have teamed up as never before.
+So African public and private health sectors have teamed up as never before.
 “Irresponsible behavior by richer countries” will not solve the pandemic, said Amit Thakker, president of the Africa Healthcare Federation, criticizing “any country that diverts supplies for the sake of their own citizens” at developing countries’ expense.

-In South Africa, Business for South Africa works closely with the health ministry to get supplies.
+The private Business for South Africa works closely with the health ministry to get supplies.
 With better-resourced countries more likely to score deals, “that’s not great for Africa. … Ventilators are like trying to spot a dodo bird at the moment, literally,” said Stavros Nicolaou, who leads BSA’s efforts.

-But South Africa has used relationships with economic allies to obtain drugs from India and protective gear from China.

-And yet, South Africa has only about four weeks’ worth of protective gear, Nicolaou said.
-With the pandemic arriving in Africa later than elsewhere, “we have entered the fray quite late when the supply chain is highly, highly constrained.”
+South Africa has worked with economic allies to obtain drugs from India and protective gear from China, Nicolaou said, but with the pandemic arriving in Africa later than elsewhere, “we have entered the fray quite late when the supply chain is highly, highly constrained.”

-Global powers must share, especially as the pandemic hits countries at different times, said one of Africa’s most prominent philanthropists, Sudanese-born billionaire Mo Ibrahim.
-“This is the time for everybody to act together, not to compete.”
+As the pandemic hits countries at different times, one of Africa’s most prominent philanthropists, Sudanese-born billionaire Mo Ibrahim, said, “this is the time for everybody to act together, not to compete.”

 Associated Press reporters around the world contributed.